 We celebrate great saints this time of year, people whose strength and holiness forward us in our lives.

-Last week, we recalled the feast of my namesake, Michael the Archangel, a saint to “strengthening us from evil;” and today we honor the holy memory of Francis of Assisi whose “caring” for the least among us and all God’s creation provides an example for us even today.
+Last week, we recalled the feast of Michael the Archangel, a saint to “strengthening us from evil.”
+Today we honor the holy memory of Francis of Assisi, whose “caring” for the least among us and all God’s creation provides an example for us even today.

-We pray for peace, fully knowledge of the “collateral damage” of war weary patients and medical staff in a “hospital without boarders” in Kunduz, Afghanistan.
+We pray for peace, full knowledge of the “collateral damage” of war-weary patients and medical staff in a “hospital without borders” in Kunduz, Afghanistan.

-Most especially, in Pope Francis’s words: “What kind of world do we want to leave to our children?”
+Most notably, in Pope Francis’s words: “What kind of world do we want to leave to our children?”